 The MU School of Medicine is a pioneer in patient-centered learning style of medical education that emphasizes problem solving, self-directed learning and early clinical experience.
 The University of Missouri School of Medicine has more than 650 faculty physicians and basic scientists, as well as more than 400 residents in 37 accredited residency specialty programs.
 These educators expose students to an exceptional and supportive learning environment.

 Students choose MU's School of Medicine for a variety of reasons: reputation, location, patient-based curriculum, faculty resources, school environment, and an impressive residency placement rate.

-Individuals can enter the School of Medicine through regular admission, the early decision program or the Bryant Scholars pre-admission program.
+Individuals can enter the School of Medicine through regular admission, the early decision program, or through one of our two preadmissions programs; Bryant Scholars and PAWS Scholars.
 Students interested in an extended research experience during medical school or a career as a physician-scientist may work toward a combined degree through the Tom and Anne Smith MD-PhD Program.
 Acceptance into the combined degree program requires students to be admitted to and concurrently registered in the MU School of Medicine (SOM) and the Graduate School.

 When you graduate as a MU physician, you will be well prepared to practice medicine in a complex health-care environment.
 Our graduating students and residents:

 - Deliver effective patient-centered care.